thingsdb/ThingsDocs/v1/content/collection-api/wse.md

 weight: 241
 ---

-Stored closures which can potentially make changes to ThingsDB are called *closures with side effects* and must be wrapped with the `wse(..)` function.
-This allows ThingsDB before running the query to make a *change*.
+This function enforces ThingsDB to create a [change](../../overview/changes).

-Function `wse()` might also be called without arguments which can be used to force ThingsDB to generate a *change*.
-This might be useful for when it is really important that a query returns a result based on a state where all previous changes are processed.

-{{% notice info %}}
-You should use `wse` only when required, otherwise this would lead to unnecessary changes.
-{{% /notice %}}
+When using a stored closure which requires a change it might not be possible for ThingsDB to detect the change requirement before evaluation the query.
+In this case it is required to use `wse()` to enforce a change.

+Function `wse()` might both wrap a statement and be called without arguments.

 This function generates a [change](../../overview/changes).